 For Y DNA, that means comparing genetic distance, haplogroup (your deep ancestral group) and markers (with differences highlighted).

-- Matching: Find kits that match your kit, with the parameters you provide.
+- Matches: Find kits that match your kit, with the parameters you provide.
 For Y DNA you can choose how many differences from your match you want to see (called genetic differences) and choose on how many tested markers (Y DNA locations).
 For mtDNA you can choose how many differences you will allow between your kit and others and on which regions (HVR1 or HVR2 or HVR1+HVR2) you want them to look.
 Here’s what the screen looks like:

 A little more about mitoYDNA